 - Keen Commuters

 All these sandals listed above are comfortable off the bike as well as on the bike.
 You may often be required to walk on a cycle tour.
 In that case, scandals will do well.

 Should you consider the length of the tour?

 No, you can go on long tours wearing sandals or shoes. it’s up to you.

 Should you consider your destination and the following route?

 Sandals do well on paved roads.
 In other cases, shoes are better.

 A pair of good cycling sandals cost 100$ to $150

 In the end, everyone is different from one another and so is their preference.
 You might have your reasoning to prefer sandals or shoes.
-However, you should always consider the advantages and disadvantages before choosing sandals or shoes for cycling based on weather, tours, and durability.
-Keep riding and exploring.
-Cyclists see considerably more of this beautiful world than any other class of citizens.
+However, you should always consider the advantages and disadvantages before choosing sandals or shoes for cycling based on weather, tours durability etc. keep riding and exploring because Cyclists see considerably more of this beautiful world than any other class of citizens.